Kenai Fjords National Park Cabins

 Aialik Bay Cabin is located on a five-acre lease on Port Graham Corporation land, at the upper end of Aialik Bay.
 It is within the heart of the coastal backcountry of Kenai Fjords National Park.
 You will be able to enjoy views of tidewater glaciers.

 Reservations are limited to a maximum of three nights per group per cabin within the calendar year.
-Occupancy begins and ends at noon.
+Groups are limited to a maximum of six people per cabin.

 The cabins are rustic, approximately 16' x 20' (5m x 6 m).
 There is no electricity or running water at the cabins.
 Fresh water is not always accessible and must be treated.
 There are toilet structures where disposable toilet kits must be used (environmentally- friendly human waste disposal system).
 Toilet kits are provided and must be packed out.
 There is no cell phone coverage in the backcountry.
 There are no mooring buoys at the beach.